telerik/winforms-docs/telerik-presentation-framework/override-theme-settings-at-run-time.md

 {{endregion}}

->note Note that the normal state is represented by an empty string.
+>tip Note that the normal state is represented by an empty string.
 >

 In case you need to change the hover color, you can use a similar approach: